 Typical Client Populations

 I exclusively provide individual telehealth counseling to adult clients.
-In addition to working with women, I have developed a niche treating mental health professionals.
+In addition to working with women, I also treat many mental health professionals.

 What my credentials mean:

 MSMFT – Masters of Science in Marriage and Family Therapy